Updated: August, 2010

-- When the Institute confirms enrolment for in a workshop then this Agreement is in place for the duration of the workshop.
+- When the Institute confirms enrolment for a specific workshop then this Agreement is in place for the duration of that workshop.

 The purpose of psychodrama training is to build your capacities in assisting groups and individuals to develop spontaneity (adequacy, vitality, flexibility, originality and creativity) in dealing with complex challenges and everyday situations.

 AANZPA’s Vision for Training

 Our vision is of people all over the world expressing themselves relevantly in the ordinary here and now situations in which they live and work.
 This expression may be in silence, in learning, in building, in negotiating, in teaching, or in play.
 It is a responsive and creative expression that brings joy to the human spirit that uplifts the soul, that makes us feel part of the universe again.